X

 With some 65,000 miles covered in three Vendée Globe participations (2016, 2020, 2024), Fabrice Amedeo embodies sailing that combines human adventure, resilience and environmental commitment.

-114 days to sail around the world, it wasn't necessarily the Vendée Globe I'd hoped for.
-Two years after being shipwrecked in the Route du Rhum, our project wasn't about performance, it was about resilience.
-The aim was to finish the race, which I did, and I'm very proud of it!
-The project was also to carry out a scientific measurement operation thanks to sensors financed by Onet since 2019, whom I would like to thank.
-In this respect, the Vendée Globe was a great achievement.
-I'd also like to thank all the Onet staff who followed me and sent me lots of messages throughout the race, and with whom I was even able to chat live: essential support in a solo race.
+114 days to circumnavigate the globe, it wasn't quite the Vendée Globe I had envisioned.
+Two years after capsizing during the Route du Rhum, our project was not focused on performance but on resilience.
+The primary goal was to complete the race, which I achieved, and I am immensely proud of this accomplishment!
+The project also encompassed conducting scientific measurement operations using sensors funded by Onet since 2019, for which I express my gratitude.
+In this respect, this Vendée Globe represented a significant achievement.
+I also extend my appreciation to all Onet employees who followed my journey and sent numerous messages throughout the race, and with whom I was even able to engage directly: their support proved essential for a solo race.

 On the same theme